Hi, I’m Adam, but that was probably pretty obvious.

 I am an independent Elixir and Ruby on Rails software consultant.

 I live in Grand Rapids, MI where I grew up.
 I moved back after graduating from the University of Michigan in 2008.

 I started the West Michigan Elixir Users Group in 2018.
-We meet once a month and generally discuss all things Elixir, functional programming, or anything else programming-related really.
-You should drop by if you are ever in town.
-Do people come to GR?
-We do have a nice airport.
+We met once a month and generally discussed all things Elixir, functional programming, or anything else programming-related really.

 Before that, I was the organizer of the West Michigan Ruby Users Group for a year-and-a-half before the handing the reigns over to another developer in August 2014.

 My interest in programming started in high school.
 After college, I decided to pursue programming further (after spending a summer creating my own website), so I took some graduate and undergraduate computer science courses while in graduate school at Grand Valley State University.
 They taught Java, so that was my first exposure to object-oriented programming and design.

 I have been working professional as an independent developer since 2015.
 In that time, I’ve picked up a few things.

 One of those things is understanding legacy Ruby applications.

 Many programmers get excited when they get to build out something completely fresh.
 Greenfield, if you will.
 While I find that exciting, I have found the challenge of taking over a legacy application to be extremely rewarding.